-- 1. Some terminal-related START commands: - Because a terminal-related START command always runs in the terminal-owning region, the requesting region and the routing region might not be the same.
-This is fully explained in "Routing transactions invoked by START commands" on page 68.) - · The routing region is always the TOR. - 2.
+- 1. Some terminal-related START commands: - Because a terminal-related START command is always executed in the terminal-owning region, the requesting region and the routing region may or may not be the same.
+(This is fully explained in "Routing transactions invoked by START commands" on page 78.) - The routing region is always the TOR. - 2.
 Some method requests for enterprise beans or CORBA stateless objects issued inside CICS: - An enterprise bean, program, or object on the local EJB/CORBA server calls a method of an object on a remote EJB/CORBA server.
 The requesting region is the local region on which the method call is issued.
 The routing region is the listener region on the remote EJB/CORBA server.